abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

     "Price": "Price",
     "CreationTime": "Creation time",
-    "AreYouSureToDelete": "Are you sure you want to delete this item?", "Enum:BookType:0": "Undefined",
+    "AreYouSureToDelete": "Are you sure you want to delete this item?", "Enum:BookType.0": "Undefined",
-    "Enum:BookType:1": "Adventure",
+    "Enum:BookType.1": "Adventure",
-    "Enum:BookType:2": "Biography",
+    "Enum:BookType.2": "Biography",
-    "Enum:BookType:3": "Dystopia",
+    "Enum:BookType.3": "Dystopia",
-    "Enum:BookType:4": "Fantastic",
+    "Enum:BookType.4": "Fantastic",
-    "Enum:BookType:5": "Horror",
+    "Enum:BookType.5": "Horror",
-    "Enum:BookType:6": "Science",
+    "Enum:BookType.6": "Science",
-    "Enum:BookType:7": "Science fiction",
+    "Enum:BookType.7": "Science fiction",
-    "Enum:BookType:8": "Poetry"
+    "Enum:BookType.8": "Poetry"
   }
 }

 ````

 * Localization key names are arbitrary.
 You can set any name.
 We prefer some conventions for specific text types;
   * Add `Menu:` prefix for menu items.
-  * Use `Enum:<enum-type>:<enum-value>` naming convention to localize the enum members.
+  * Use `Enum:<enum-type>.<enum-value>` naming convention to localize the enum members.
 When you do it like that, ABP can automatically localize the enums in some proper cases.

 If a text is not defined in the localization file, it **fallbacks** to the localization key (as ASP.NET Core's standard behavior).